-Eden started out as a place name, paradise lost.
-Now it’s found on nearly every playground.
+The baby name Eden started out as a place name, a paradise lost.
+Now it’s heard on nearly any playground.

 Thanks to Sarah for suggesting our Baby Name of the Day.